 Or, if you’re avoiding carbs, you may have heard of the trick of making pork rind flour, which you can use to make pizza crust, or pork rind crumbs to bread things you want to fry (or bake, since the pork rinds are already crunchy enough as is—who would’ve thought fried pork skin could be a healthy option?).

 Intrigued?
 Depending on where you usually shop, you may need to ask your butcher to reserve some pig skin for you, but for the recipes that call for pork rinds, you can purchase ready-made if you must.
 In that case, get freshly fried chicharrones from a Mexican grocery if you can.
-The bags of pork rinds in the grocery store snack aisle can be kind of funky, and not in a good way.
-If you’re starting with an unadulterated sheet of skin, check that there is no hair left (if there is, you’ll have to scrape or singe it off), then rinse it well and pat it dry before proceeding with your recipe.
+The bags of pork rinds in most supermarket store snack aisles can be kind of funky, and not in a good way.
+If you’re starting with an unadulterated sheet of skin, check that there is no hair left (if there is, you’ll have to scrape, shave, or singe it off), then rinse it well and pat it dry before proceeding with your recipe.

 Whether you try some of these pigskin preparations as a cheeky addition to your next game day spread, or simply as a tasty foray into the world of offal, you’re in for a real treat.

 Pork rinds: they’re not just for gas stations and convenience stores!
 They’re not difficult to make, either (once you find your pig skin anyway), and preparing them yourself lets you control the level of salt, not to mention avoid preservatives, making them a surprisingly healthy option.
 Just be sure to remove as much fat as you can so the skin really crisps up (but save that fat for other uses!).
 They’re a great crunchy, low-carb snack on their own, but they’re also superb for dippin’—in some queso or cheesy bean dip, for instance.
+(Or mix them into cracklin’ cornbread, the ideal side for all your fall chili.)
 Get the recipe.

 On the fancier end of the pig skin spectrum, we have the justly famous Italian porchetta, a swoon-inducing rolled pork belly roast flavored with garlic, rosemary, fennel, and lemon zest.
 The skin becomes exquisitely crisp (rubbing baking soda into it beforehand helps), a crunchy, dark golden halo around the incredibly juicy and tender meat.
 It does take some time to get there, but it’s well worth it.
 Any leftovers can be turned into a killer porchetta sandwich.
 Do try not to score the skin too deeply, lest you lose that precious shattering-crisp texture in spots.
 Get our Porchetta recipe.